Workshops/Talks: Dafna Naphtali

 WORKSHOP: Human Voice & Interaction

-This workshop will look at the use of voice in interactive sound projects and interactive media both as an input / control source (i.e. voice activated experiences), and as content (as sound source).
+This workshop looks at the use of voice in interactive sound projects and interactive media both as an input / control source (i.e. voice activated experiences), and as content and a sound source).
 Through a combination of lecture and student activities, participants use the human voice (preferably their own) as a primary element in short live performance experiments, to incorporate pre-recorded sound or as a control source for live performance.
 Depending on length of workshop, topics include:

 • Human voice & audio processing: how processing can create various physical and abstract effects, how it can change the sense of space. emotion, gender, and identity.
 A look at the human vocal ability to mimic and create non-human sound.
 There will be both discussion as well as hands-on learning about compression / pitch shifting / spectral modification / autotune etc.